SGDInstitute/apollo/content/collections/pages/sgdinstitute/mission.md

         content:
           -
             type: text
-            text: 'We re-envision an educational climate that centers the needs and experiences of systemically disadvantaged students and affirms and encourages sexuality and gender diversity.'
+            text: 'We envision a liberated future where generations of queer and trans people live in abundance and their joy, knowledge, and experience guide our shared existence.'
       -
         type: heading
         attrs: